Your money-making expert. Financial journalist, TV and radio personality.

 A site called Auction Move did allow you to register, including an identity check to make sure you say you are who you are, but they appear to no longer exist.
 You can check out other property auction houses at the Future Houses website.

 Our advice above still applies, and make sure you don’t get too over-confident – we all know how easy it is to make impulse buys with the click of a button, though most of the time they don’t end up costing us thousands!

-- Top 10 tips on for buying a car at auction
+Useful tips for buying a house at auction.